The 33 Best Things To Do in Chicago

 The iconic ride debuted at the Chicago World Fair in 1893, so it’s only fitting that the city would build a giant version at a popular tourist destination.

 The Centennial Wheel sits atop Navy Pier and takes passengers 200 feet into the air to view the marvelous lakeshore.
-The gondolas are enclosed and climate controlled so guests can enjoy the ride even during the bitter cold of a Chicago winter.
+The gondolas are enclosed and climate-controlled, so guests can enjoy the ride even during the bitter cold of a Chicago winter or hot, muggy summer.

 Visit a World Class Zoo

 Chicago is home to two beautiful zoos, Brookfield Zoo in the near west suburbs and Lincoln Park Zoo in the city.
-Lincoln Park Zoo is free and one of the best things to do in Chicago on a tight budget.
+Lincoln Park Zoo is free, so it’s one of the best things to do in Chicago on a tight budget.

 Brookfield Zoo isn’t free, but it’s the better zoo.
 It has a massive primate exhibit featuring gorillas and an impressive reptile house.
 The Big Cat Walk is home to Brutus and Titus, African lion brothers who delight visitors.